-Design Thinking: Why NGOs in Australia are adopting digital technology
+Design Thinking: Australian NGOs adopting digital technology

 Design thinking is providing multifarious solutions for organisations across all sectors, as non-governmental organisations (NGOs) prove that having limited funds does not also limit their digital communication strategies.
 Digital is certainly also enhancing engagement for NGOs, as they create seamless user experiences to increase donations.
 The not-for-profit sector is no longer reliant on traditional and outdated technology, but rather they’re embracing new and unique ways to represent their brands online.

 Incorporating online technology into NGOs is booming across the globe.
 Australia stands fourth in the list of NGOs using online communication as the main medium of communicating to the public.
 Though great, it’s still important to drive digital transformation even further across these companies to achieve better conversion rates.

 Incorporating design thinking serves not-for-profits internally and externally.
 Good technology is streamlining employee collaboration and creating smoothly functioning organisations.
 By implementing this thinking business-wise NGOs are also facilitating the growth in donations and increasing the customer experience through clean landing pages and by making payment methods fast and easy.